-Definitions of the terms used in the Marketing Cloud.
+Definitions of the terms used in the Experience Cloud.

 The attraction, enticement, gain, or addition of new visitors to your web site.
 You can create a calculated metric to determine the cost required to acquire each new visitor.

 Marketing activity as part of a campaign.
 In Adobe Target, activity is your means of controlling what content to show to whom, and when to show it.

 Conversion variables (eVars) allow Adobe Analytics to attribute success events to specific variable values.
 Sometimes, variables encounter more than one value before hitting a success event.
 For these cases, allocation determines which variable value gets credit for the event.